oechsler/do-dyndns/README.md

 - A domain in DigitalOcean's free DNS offering.
 Get ready to bring your domain to life!
 - A serverless function namespace in DigitalOcean.
 It's time to unleash the magic of serverless computing!
-- The DigitalOcean CLI (`doctl`) installed on your machine.
-We'll be using this command-line tool to seamlessly interact with DigitalOcean's API and manage our DynDNS setup like a boss.
+- The DigitalOcean CLI installed on your machine.

 ## Deployment